drnasin/mysql-pdo-secure-session-handler/README.md

         - this offers a great control over session (when debugging)

 ### Encryption
-Encryption logic is as folows.
+Encryption logic is as follows.

 We have one GENERAL private key (keep this SAFE)!
 This can be a simple string, hash or even byte based.